Dana Plato: Personal life and legal troubles

-During her years on Diff'rent Strokes, Plato struggled with drug and alcohol problems; she admitted to drinking alcohol, using cannabis and cocaine, and suffering an overdose of diazepam when she was aged 14.
+During her years on Diff'rent Strokes, Plato struggled with drug and alcohol problems; she admitted to drinking alcohol, using cannabis and cocaine, and suffered an overdose of diazepam when she was aged 14.

 In December 1983, Plato moved in with her boyfriend, rock guitarist Lanny Lambert.
-The couple married on April 24, 1984, and their only child, Tyler Edward Lambert, was born on July 2, 1984.
+The couple married on April 24, 1984.
+Their only child, a son, was born on July 2, 1984.
 When it was revealed that she was pregnant, she was written out of Diff'rent Strokes.
 Her co-star Conrad Bain revealed that she was happy about her baby, stating in an interview with People magazine: "She deliberately got pregnant while doing the series, when I spoke to her about it, she was enthusiastic about having done that... [saying that] 'When I get the baby, I will never be alone again.

 Plato separated from Lambert in January 1988, the same week her mother died of scleroderma.
-In desperation, she signed over power of attorney to an accountant who disappeared with the majority of her money, leaving her with less than $150,000 ($410,232 in 2025).
-She claimed the accountant was never found nor prosecuted despite an exhaustive search, and that he had also stolen more than $11 million from other clients.
+In desperation, she signed over power of attorney to an unscrupulous accountant who disappeared with the majority of her money, leaving her with less than $150,000 ($410,232 in 2025).
+She claimed the accountant was never found or prosecuted despite an exhaustive search, and that he had stolen more than $11 million from other clients.
 In her March 1990 divorce, Plato lost custody of her son to Lambert and was given visitation rights.

-Plato then became engaged to Fred Potts, a filmmaker, but the romance ended.
+Plato then became engaged to Fred Potts, a filmmaker, but the romance was short lived and their engagement ended.
 She was later married to actor and producer Scott Atkins (Scotty Gelt) in Vancouver for one month, but the marriage was annulled.
 Plato got engaged to her manager Robert Menchaca, six years her junior, with whom she lived in a Winnebago motor home in Navarre, Florida.
 She later moved back to Las Vegas, where she struggled with poverty and unemployment.
 At one point she worked as a cashier at a dry-cleaning store, where customers reported being impressed by her friendly lack of airs.

-On February 28, 1991, Plato entered a Las Vegas video store, produced a pellet gun, and demanded the money in the cash register.
+On February 28, 1991, Plato entered a Las Vegas video store, produced a pellet gun that looked extremely realistic, and demanded the money in the cash register.
 After she left with the money, the flabbergasted clerk called 9-1-1 and said, "I've just been robbed by the girl who played Kimberly on Diff'rent Strokes."
-Approximately fifteen minutes after the robbery, Plato returned to the scene and was immediately arrested.
-She had stolen $164 ($387 in 2025) Entertainer Wayne Newton posted her $13,000 bail, and Plato was given five years' probation.
+Approximately fifteen minutes after the robbery, Plato returned to the scene after dropping a pair of sunglasses and was immediately arrested.
+She had stolen $164, (about $397 to $400 in 2026 adjusted for inflation).
+Entertainer Wayne Newton posted her $13,000 bail and instead of prison time Plato was given five years' probation.
 In January 1992, Plato was arrested for forging a prescription for diazepam.
 She served thirty days in jail for violating the terms of her probation and immediately entered a drug rehabilitation program.